sarabase/TableauVisualizations/README.md

 # TableauVisualizations

 ## COVID Data Catalunya
 Data sources: [Link to COVID data in Catalunya by _comarca_](https://dadescovid.cat/static/csv/comarques_diari_total_pob.zip) from DadesCovid offered by the _Generalitat de Catalunya_.
+The latest update uses the database from the following day: 26/05/2021.

 ### Visualizations related to Covid Vaccination